FrankDrop/DataElephant/README.md

 - On windows, create  D:/TemporaryElephants
 - On linux, create /home/fdrop/TemporaryElephants

 F. You need to tell DataElephant about these two folders.
-There are several options:
+There are two options:

-1. Edit the @DataElephant/config.m file
+1. Edit the @DataElephant/config.m file.

     a.
 Find your hostname, by typing [~, name] = system('hostname').
-For example: name = 'JohnDoeDesktop'
+For example, if your hostname is 'JohnDoeDesktop', this command would return: name = 'JohnDoeDesktop'

     b.
-Copy+paste from one of the example cases and modify the case to your hostname.
+Copy+paste the list of options from the 'otherwise' case inside @DataElephant/config.m, and modify the case expression to your hostname.
 For example: case 'JohnDoeDesktop'

     c.
 On Windows, change s.win_root to the path to your storage folder.
 For example: s.win_root = 'D:/StorageElephants';

     d.
 On Windows, change s.win_temp to the path to your temporary storage folder.
 For example: s.win_temp = 'D:/TemporaryElephants';

     e.
-On Linux, change s.unix_root to to the path to your storage folder.
+On Linux, change s.unix_root to the path to your storage folder.
 For example: s.unix_root = '/home/fdrop/StorageElephants';

     f.
 On Linux, change s.unix_temp to the path to your temporary storage folder.
 For example: s.win_temp = '/home/fdrop/TemporaryElephants';